CCBDA-UPC/Assignments-2020/Lab04.md

 **Q45b: What has happened?
 Why do you think that has happened?** Check both EC2 and EB consoles.
 Add your responses to `README.md`.

 **Q45c: Can you terminate the application using the command line?
 What is the command? if it exists.**

+**Q45d: What parameters have you added to the `eb create` command to create your environment?
+Explain why you have selected each parameter.**

 **Q46: How long have you been working on this session?
 What have been the main difficulties you have faced and how have you solved them?** Add your answers to `README.md`.